 Millennials have a need for instant gratification and, as the biggest spending generation, they use their credit cards to buy luxury goods on debt.
 The problem is that most are unaware of bad credit, never mind comprehensive credit reporting.
-This means that most are unaware what their bad credit will mean in their future when they finally want to buy a home.
+This means that most are unaware of what their bad credit will mean in the future when they finally want to buy a home.

-What can millennials do to turnaround the odds?
+What can millennials do to turn around the odds?

-But another strategy that is getting attention is rentvesting.
+But another strategy that is getting attention is "rentvesting".
 This is where they are renting where they want to live, but buy an investment property in a more affordable area.

 Both of these strategies can put a young investor firmly on the property ladder.

 There is a need for education and better understanding of the choices that millennials make.